Reproductive coevolution in Ficus: Cospeciation

 Cospeciation, where the evolution of one of a pair (or more) of species is influenced by the evolution of the other of the pair, appears to have occurred in the history of the Ficus-wasp mutualism, despite some significant differences in the fig and pollinator phylogenies.

+Cryptic wasp species

+Complicating the identification of fig-wasp relationships is the existence of cryptic species: some groups of wasps are morphologically similar, but genetic markers show that they have been functioning as independent species that have not interbred for millions of years.